samueldereje96/Odin-Projects/README.md

 # landing_page
-This project is builing a website that after a sample has been provided.
-The main goal of this website is to demonstrate excellence and understanding in Flex-box techniques.
+This project aims to  build a website that demonstrates excellence and understanding in Flex-box techniques.